The Adrian Bell Trilogy

 In this final volume of his trilogy Bell makes a happy marriage and settles down with his wife Nora on their own small farm.
 But behind this cheerful picture lurks the shadow of the growing agricultural depression and the passing of an old rural order, which Bell, with his poet’s eye and farmer’s knowledge, records in poignant detail.

-Condition grading: Very Good.
-Some wear to ends of grubby spine.
-Minor wear to edges of both covers.
+Condition grading: Good.
+Some damage to both ends of creased spine.
+Wear to bottom right corner of rear cover.
 Binding tight.
 The photographs form part of the description.

 English Ballet